 Who Can Get Psychotherapy?

 It is not true that only people suffering from psychological disorders seek psychotherapy.
 There are no requirements for beginning psychotherapy.
 Anyone who is not happy with some repetitive cycles in their life, who is experiencing intense stress, who has a psychological disorder affecting their functionality, who is in the process of grieving, or who wants to better understand themselves can begin the psychotherapy process.
-You can read our article about why therapy is good for everyone here.
 Everyone's process is distinct and determined by their needs.